 Firearms may be discharged for target practice or recreational shooting at an approved range or any area where firing a weapon would be safe and not a violation of the law.

 A warning shot is a military term describing harmless artillery shot or gunshot intended to call attention and demand some action of compliance.
 Warning shots in an environment like Harris County, Texas, are inherently dangerous.
-They may strike an unwanted target, they may cause a suspect to escalate his or her resistance to deadly force, or they may cause other peace officers to resort to deadly force due to their mistaken belief that the shots came from the suspect.
+They may strike an unwanted target, they may cause a suspect to escalate their resistance to deadly force, or they may cause other peace officers to resort to deadly force due to their mistaken belief that the shots came from the suspect.
 Therefore, warning shots are prohibited.
-[CALEA Standard 4.1.3]

-All other intentional discharges of a firearm while in an on-duty status, other than at an approved firing range, shall be reported by the deputy to his or her immediate supervisor, and the division commander will be notified from the scene.
+B. All other intentional discharges of a firearm while in an on-duty status, other than at an approved firing range, shall be reported by the deputy to their immediate supervisor, and the division commander will be notified from the scene.

 This policy has been revised on the below listed dates: